liip/RMT/README.md

     * Option `file`: path from .rmt.yml to changelog file (default: *CHANGELOG*)
     * Option `dump-commits`: write all commit messages since the last release into the changelog file (default: *false*)
-    * Option `insert-at`: only for addTop formatter: Number of lines to skip from the top of the changelog file before adding the release number (default: *0*)
+    * Option `insert-at`: only for addTop formatter: Amount lines to skip from the top of the changelog file before adding the release number (default: *0*)
     * Option `exclude-merge-commits`: Exclude merge commits from the changelog (default: *false*)
 * `vcs-commit`: commit all files of the working copy (only use it with the